qc_deployment() will:

 timezone: EST

-1 - U24 and U26 loggers
+This is a legacy of the U24 and U26 loggers

 example_paths <- setup_example_dir(site_filter = "BBC",